 Do you have a family member who was diagnosed with diabetes?
-If so, you may be wondering how to prevent diabetes with a family history that places you at a greater risk.
+If so, you may wonder how to prevent diabetes with a family history that places you at greater risk.
 While a family history of diabetes does mean that you're more likely to develop it yourself, there are still several things you can do to help prevent or slow down the development of diabetes.

 If you're worried about developing diabetes and want to know what to do if diabetes runs in your family, this article will help you understand the steps you can take to help keep diabetes at bay.